matchID-project/matchID-project.github.io/tutorial.md

 ### project

 We'll first have to create a project.
 This will basically be a folder, containing datasets and recipes (data transformation).
-A good segmentation is to build a project for each goal : usecase 1 matches dead people within a client file, so we basically chose to have two projects: deaths, and clients.
+A good segmentation is to build a project for each goal : use case 1 matches dead people within a client file, so we basically chose to have two projects: deaths, and clients.
 Just clic on `new project` and name the first one `deaths`:

 <img src="assets/images/frontend-new-project.png" alt="matchID new project">